alighten-dev/FootprintOrderFlow/README.md

 I have added plots for the following Order Flow values and signals.

 **AggDelta:**
 Aggregated Delta.
-This is the net delta (ask minus bid volume) calculated by summing the deltas across aggregated price bins in the current bar.
+The net delta (ask minus bid volume) is calculated by summing the deltas across aggregated price bins in the current bar.

 **MinDelta:**
 Minimum Delta value from the aggregated price bins.
 It shows the lowest (most negative) delta in the bar.